lpancescu/debian-desktop/README.md

 ## How to use

-If you aren't already unsing Ansible install it with `sudo apt install ansible`.
-Now edit its inventory file to contain something like the following, using `sudoedit /etc/ansible/hosts`:
+First install Ansible and Git via `sudo apt install ansible git`.
+Now use `sudoedit /etc/ansible/hosts` to add something like the following to your Ansible inventory file:

 ```yaml
 all: